Encharted Cook

 Instructions

-• Using a cutting board and knife, chop onions into a small and thin dice.
+• Prepare Ingredients.
+Using a cutting board and knife, chop onions into small and thin dice.
 Mince garlic and cut basil using the chiffonade method of rolling several leaves together and then thinly slicing the basil.
-Rough chop the tomatoes and reserve the sauce.
+Roughly chop the tomatoes and reserve the sauce.
 Set all aside.

-• Heat a large Dutch oven or stock pot over medium high heat.
+• Sear the Meat.
+Heat a large Dutch oven or stock pot over medium-high heat.
 Add ground beef and brown well.
 Use a large slotted spoon to break up the meat as you turn and brown all sides.
-Remove ground meat to a medium sized bowl.
+Remove the browned meat to a medium-sized bowl.

-• Add the chopped tomatoes, the sauce from the cans of the tomatoes, the can of tomato sauce, and the browned ground beef and Italian sausage.
+• Add Tomatoes.
+Add the chopped tomatoes including the sauce from the cans of the tomatoes, the can of tomato sauce, and the browned ground beef and Italian sausage.
 Stir well.

 56 Ounces Cento Brand San Marzano Canned Whole Tomatoes, 28 Ounces Cento Brand Tomato Sauce